 Thinking of having a pull-up banner designed for your company?
 Exhibition graphics are a big and bold way to make an impact.
 Pull-up banners are a versatile and portable way to achieve this.
 But like most graphic design media, a pull-up or roll-up banner stand will only be good when designed the right way.

 Here are 5 tips for designing a pull-up banner stand:

 When thinking where to place your company logo and important information it is vital to have your main message at eye level or above, this can be your logo, main product image or main key message, place this at the top as this is the level where you will grab someone’s attention as they walk past your stand.

-Keep it simple.
 When working with such a large area as a pull-up banner, it may be tempting to try and fill that space with as much information as possible.
 Doing this though would be an error and you might risk people not noticing your key message and end up walking straight past.
 The golden rule here is to Keep It Simple – a pull-up banner is not a magazine article so you shouldn’t expect people to stand there and read every word.
 Rather use this large medium to illustrate 2-3 key points that draw people over to talk to you, then you can go deeper and provide more value.

-Colour.
 Make sure you are using colours that can create bold, contrasting designs.
-Colour is an easy way to create a pull-up banner that looks good from a distant – exactly what you want when you’re competing against other exhibition graphics.
+Colour is an easy way to create a pull-up banner that looks good from a distance – exactly what you want when you’re competing against other exhibition graphics.
 Avoid certain colour combinations that might make it harder to read any text or contact details.

 One detail people should be able to take away after seeing your pull-up banner is your contact details.
 A pull-up banner is NOT the place to be listing a company’s full mailing address and phone numbers, you want to keep it simple and brief and keep those details to a phone number, email address, web address and social media icons.
 But like most clean and simple graphic design, less is sometimes more.